galuhsahid/galuhsahid.github.io/_posts/2017-07-01-on-investing.md

 A while ago, I posted about trying out BukaEmas on Instagram.
 I've also tweeted some things regarding investments.
 Since then, many have asked me about what kind of investments I do and how I decide which investment to do.
 I’m considering to write more about investing because many people have asked me about it, and really, your money can be worth a lot more if you don’t let it sit around in your bank account (or worse, in your old-style literal piggy bank).
 I think this is something that most people haven't realized yet, &amp; I really really want to share this with you all because I'm sure everyone can actually do this too!

 Disclaimer: I spend most of my time coding so I'm definitely not an expert in this.
-This post is basically a summary of what people have asked me about, what my mother has taught me over the years over coffee &amp; bowls of Vietnamese pho, some personal experiences &amp; some accompanying links to make cross-checking (please do!
+This post is basically a summary of what people have asked me about, what my mother has taught me over the years over coffee &amp; bowls of Vietnamese pho (this is like her thing so y'all can trust her on this one), some personal experiences &amp; some accompanying links to make cross-checking (please do!
 I might have made some mistakes) easier for y'all.

 ## Why do I have to invest my money?
 Why now and not later?
 There are plenty of reasons why, but here are the reasons that stick with me the most: